simbody/simbody/README.md

 #### Instructions

 Below are some examples of command line instructions for various cases.
-It is assumed you are running commands from a build directory, that can access Simbody source with a command `cd ..\simbody`
+It is assumed you are running commands from a build directory, that can access Simbody source with a command `cd ..\simbody`.

+It is recommended to specify with the installation directory with flag `CMAKE_INSTALL_PREFIX` (e.g. `-DCMAKE_INSTALL_PREFIX="C:\Program Files\Simbody"`).
+If not used, the installation directory will be `C:\Program Files (x86)\Simbody` on a 64 bit computer.
+This might be confusing since it is the 32 bit installation location.

 Example of instructions where one uses Blas and Lapack libraries provided (to be used in a Windows terminal, where MinGW is in the PATH):